 About the Artist

-Adrienne Larocque is a Nehiyaw Iskwew- Plains Cree Woman - from Louis Bull one of the Maskwacis Four Nations located in Alberta (Treaty 6 Territory).
+Adrienne Larocque is a Nehiyaw Iskwew - Plains Cree Woman - from Kisipatnahk (Louis Bull Band) one of the Maskwacis Four Nations located within Treaty 6 Territory in Alberta, Canada.

-She would like to acknowledge that she has been fortunate to live, work and create on the unceded and traditional territories and homelands of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) peoples.
+She would like to acknowledge that she is fortunate to live, work and create as a guest on the Unceded traditional territories and homelands of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) peoples in what is known as Vancouver.